Abedkingfc91/pulseoximeter-esp32-project/README.md

 # Pulse Oximeter ESP32 Project

-A functional pulse oximeter system built from the ground up using the ESP32 microcontroller and MAX30102 sensor.
+A functional pulse oximeter system built using the ESP32 microcontroller and MAX30102 sensor.
 This project demonstrates real-time measurement of blood oxygen saturation (SpO₂) and heart rate (BPM), displayed on a 128x64 OLED screen.
 A second version simulates photoplethysmography (PPG) signals, enabling full signal processing pipeline testing without hardware.

-## 🧩 Why This Project Matters
+## Why This Project Matters

 Designed as a showcase of self-taught applied engineering in MedTech, this project reflects my ability to:
 - Translate medical sensing theory into working embedded systems